telerik/xaml-docs/controls/radgridview/columns/columntypes/column-types-hyperlink-column.md

 * __TargetName__ - specifies the location to open the link.

-If the bound data object has a property TeamUrl defined as follows:
+Lets say the bound data object exposes a TeamUrl property defined as follows:

 #### __C#__